Actindo-AG/Documentation/Fulfillment/UserInterface/03a_Connections.md

 ![Edit connection](../../Assets/Screenshots/Fulfillment/Settings/EditConnectionSettings.png "[Edit connection]")

 The settings can only be configured after the connection has been established.
-The fields displayed vary depending on the selected driver and the user's preferences.
+The fields displayed vary depending on the driver installed.

-[comment]: <> (Info aus ACD-618/Channels/Integration/01b_Shopify.md)

-[comment]: <> (Wo werden die Settings erstellt?
-Hängt von Driver ab oder wovon?
+[comment]: <> (Settings werden via Treiber importiert/installiert.
+Also, einige Connections haben keine Settings, z.B.
 Arvato ja, B2BFE/Unit Test Connection nein.
-In meinem Sandbox, There are no settings available.)
+In meinem Sandbox, There are no settings available.
+Wenn Treiber installiert, dann erst können ggf.
+Settings angepasst werden, z.B. wie bei NoE.
+Stimmt das so?)

-**STOCK UPDATE**

-- *Email type*
-- *Email list*
-- *Email type*
-- *From*

-[comment]: <> (Ich gehe davon aus, dass diese nur für NoE zutreffen?
-Standard-Felder?)

 - [SAVE]
   Click this button to save any changes made.